PragathiKS/demo/tetrapak-customerhub/ui.dev/src/README.md

 <br>
 As a standard we separate JS classes from style classes to make debugging a lot more easier.

 ## Icons

 For icons we are using ``iconfonts``.
 Icon fonts are generated using ``svg`` icon files and ``grunt-webfont`` plugin.

 ## Generating Icon fonts

 To generate icon fonts we use ``grunt-webfont`` plugin.
-To configure grunt webfont please follow the steps below:
+Configuring grunt webfont is easy.

 1. Download the dependencies:
 <br>Windows: